tomvanbraeckel/retro-go-fri3d/README.md

 - the badge has now restarted in download mode
 - after the download you might need to reset the badge to boot normally (PRESS the RESET button)

-After flashing, the device should boot into the Fri3d App, based on ESP-IDF.
+Now the device should boot into the Fri3d App, based on ESP-IDF.
-If not, you might need the press the RESET button.

 Then choose "Retro-Go Gaming" in the menu to boot into retro-go-fri3d.

 That's it!